Skip to main content

 However, the important thing is being able to identify the story the data is telling and how to adjust your recruitment strategy accordingly.

-To give you an idea, I once had a situation where I was helping the Head of Sourcing at Twitch asses her team’s performance, which was showing only 80% attainment of the recruiter screen KPI.
+To give you an idea, I once had a situation where I was helping the Head of Sourcing at Twitch assess her team’s performance, which was showing only 80% attainment of the recruiter screen KPI.

 However, when we looked deeper, we realized that the hiring ratio had actually increased slightly and we were on track for placements.